roshanrazz/reward-points/README.md

 #### 4. In Goals type spring-boot:run and run the project.
 #### Alternatively run the project from command prompt using mvn spring-boot:run command.

+#### 5. Also project can be run from Dockerfile provided in project.
+#### 6. You can also run project from docker image pushed in my docker hub repository by using ->  docker pull roshanrazz/reward-points
+#### 7. Lastly you can use live link as it is deployed on server.
+Just replace localhost with 129.146.132.231.
+Cannot gurantee if it works all the time

 ## Note for Developers
 #### 1. I have used H2 as a database which can be accessed from browser by using url http://localhost:8080/h2-console with JDBC url jdbc:h2:mem:testdb and default username: sa and no password.